 Carom, also called Carombole or Straight Rail is played just with 3 balls.
 There are 2 white cue balls for each player and one red object ball.
 PLayed on a table with no pockets, the objective of the game is to strike the red object ball and the cue ball of the opponent’s in the same shot.
 This game is slightly uncommon but it originated in Spanish and actually is one of the oldest billiard games ever.
 Another thing that sets this game apart is that the pocketless table is slightly heated up so that the speed of the balls can be increased and moisture can be removed.

-A game played with 22 balls, which include 15 red balls, 6 different coloured balls and 1 cue ball, Snooker is played on a table which is larger than a pool table.
-Unlike Carom, Snooker is played on a table with 6 pockets and players score one point for pocketing a red ball, and more points when they hit the colourful balls.
-The points scored when you hit the coloured balls keeps on increasing.
+A game played with 22 balls, which include 15 red balls, 6 different colored balls, and 1 cue ball, Snooker is played on a table which is larger than a pool table.
+Unlike Carom, Snooker is played on a table with 6 pockets and players score one point for pocketing a red ball, and more points when they hit the colorful balls.
+The points scored when you hit the colored balls keep on increasing.
 A very serious game, snooker is a classic which is enjoyed by all and is also very competitive.

 Now that you know the basics of these 4 types of billiard games, I encourage you to go out there and try them out with your friends to understand which billiard game is your personal favorite!